NRCHKB/NRCHKB.github.io/content/wiki/service/camera-control/index.md

 For those writing examples, please include how you have installed FFmpeg (including any special build flags)!

 It is recommended to use "Accessory" as the Host Type for cameras.
 The camera should be the Parent Service, with "Motion" and "Doorbell" (if used) as Linked Services.

 ### How to debug issues

-If you have problems with FFmpeg (if you think the camera is set up properly but it "does nothing" then you might have FFmpeg problems) then please follow these steps to properly debug your FFmpeg setup.
+If you have problems with FFmpeg (if you think the camera is set up properly, but it "does nothing" then you might have FFmpeg problems) then please follow these steps to properly debug your FFmpeg setup.

 - Configure Camera Control node in Node-RED
 - Run Node-RED with `DEBUG=NRCHKB*,CameraSource*` and tick "debug mode" in Camera Control